• Skip to primary navigation

 • Deglaze the pan with the sherry.

-• Add the strained mushroom liquid along with the thyme and bring the mixture to a simmer for 15 minutes, or until the pan is nearly dry.
+• Add the strained mushroom liquid along with the thyme and bring the mixture to a simmer for 15 minutes, or until the pan is almost dry.
+It's important to remove as much moisture as possible here.

-• Season the puree with the salt, mix to combine, and cool to room temperature to avoid breaking the emulsion of the butter.
+• Season the puree with the salt, mix to combine, and cool to room temperature.

-• When the puree is cool, whisk it in a bowl with the room temperature butter or whip in a stand mixer with the whisk until light and fluffy.
+• When the puree is cool, mash it in a bowl with the room temperature butter or whip in a stand mixer with the whisk until light and fluffy.

 • Double check the seasoning for salt and pepper and adjust until it tastes good to you.
 Transfer the butter with a spatula to parchment or wax paper and roll tightly into a log, then tie the ends closed with string or plastic wrap.
 Label, date, and freeze in a Ziploc bag until needed.